fyookball/ChainBet/DICE_ROLL.md

 In the base protocol (coin flip), the bet outcome is deteremined from the sum of 2 random secrets.
 Here is no different.
 But instead of merely picking odd or even, the result is based on the remainder of a modulo operation, where the divisor is the number of sides of the die.

-It should be fairly clear why this works: Iterating the modulo operation over a divisor and a set of adjacent dividends produces a simple arithmetic sequence of integer values, and since the secrets being used are far larger than the set of possible values in the sequence, there is an equal probability of choosing any particular number in the set.
+It should be fairly clear why this works: Iterating the modulo operation over a divisor and a set of adjacent dividends produces a simple arithmetic sequence of integer values, and since the secrets being used are far larger than the set of possible values in the sequence, there is an essentially equal probability of choosing any particular number in the set.
 (This is actually the same algorithm as the coin flip, with the divisor always being 2).

 The construction of the Bitcoin script can simply plug in the value (number of sides) desired.